Symbiota2/Symbiota2-php/docs/plugin/creating-frontend-component.md

     ng g component
     ```
   - Enter a name for the new component when prompted.
-  - Once the component has been generated, edit the file named `<component-name>.module.ts` (with `<component-name>` being
+  - Once the component has been generated, edit the file named `<plugin-name>.module.ts` (with `<plugin-name>` being
-    the name of your new component) in the following ways:
+    the name of your plugin) in the following ways:
-    - Ensure that the new component has been imported in the top of the file and added to the `declarations` array property,
+    - Ensure that the new component has been imported in the top of the file and added to the `declarations` property array,
       if it has not, then import it and add it.
-    - Add the new component to the `exports` array property.
+    - Add the new component to the `exports` property array.
-    - If they do not already exist, add `entryComponents` and `providers` to the `@NgModule` declaration and assign them
+    - If they do not already exist, add the `entryComponents` and `providers` properties to the `@NgModule` declaration and assign them
       both empty array values.
-    - Add the new component to the `entryComponents` array property.
+    - Add the new component to the `entryComponents` property array.
-    - Add the following object to the `providers` array property (replacing `<component-name>` with the name you
+    - Add the following object to the `providers` property array (replacing `<component-name>` with the name you
       entered for the new component in kebab case, and replacing `<component>` with the actual component that was imported
       at the top of the file and has been added to the `declarations`, `exports`, and `entryComponents` properties):
       ```